ENGAGE WITH

 Collecting Policy & Artifact Donation

-If you are interested in donating an artifact or collection to the Wende Museum, please send acquisitions@wendemuseum.org a detailed description of item(s) as well as images.
+If you are interested in donating an artifact or collection, please fill out our Collection Donation Form.
 The Wende does not accept unsolicited donations.

 Research Requests

-The Wende Museum welcomes scholars, artists, and others who wish to work with the collection.
-In order to access materials for research, please fill out our Inquiries and Research Requests form.
+The Wende welcomes scholars, artists, and researchers who want to work with the collection.
+To request access, please fill out our Inquiries and Research Requests form.

 Loan Requests

-The Wende Museum is a lending institution.
-We regularly loan objects from our collection for exhibitions at other institutions and welcome opportunities to collaborate.
-To make a request, please email collection@wendemuseum.org
+The Wende regularly loans objects from its collection for exhibitions at other institutions and welcomes opportunities to collaborate.
+To make a request, please email collection@wendemuseum.org.

 Rights, Reuse, and Open Access

-In accordance with its mission, the Wende Museum is committed to a policy of broad public access.
-The Wende strives to provide free and open online access to works in its collections and products of scholarship based on its collections.
+In keeping with its mission, the Wende is committed to broad public access — striving to provide free and open online access to works in its collections and scholarship based on them.

 Online Collections

-The Wende Museum provides free access to digital versions of its artifacts for purposes of education and research.
+The Wende provides free access to digital versions of its artifacts for education and research.
 Access does not confer rights to reuse.
-Transmission or reproduction of materials protected by copyright beyond that allowed by fair use or other exemptions requires the written permission of the copyright owners.
-Many of the works in the museum’s catalogue are presumed to be under copyright, but due to the nature of archival collections we are not always able to identify rights information.
-It is the sole responsibility of the user to determine whether legal permission is necessary for reuse, and to obtain such permission.
-In cases where we have information about existing rights holders, we are happy to share it.
-If you have additional information about an item in our catalogue, we are eager to hear from you at catalog@wendemuseum.org.
+Reproducing materials protected by copyright beyond what is allowed by fair use requires written permission from the copyright owner.
+Many works in our catalogue are presumed to be under copyright, but due to the nature of archival collections we are not always able to identify rights holders.
+It is the user’s sole responsibility to determine whether permission is needed and to obtain it.
+Where we have information about existing rights holders, we are happy to share it.
+If you have additional information about an item in our catalogue, please contact us at catalog@wendemuseum.org.

-The Wende Museum provides access to its online catalogue records (metadata) without restrictions.
-This means that you are free to share and reuse texts contained in the catalogue records; we simply ask that you attribute them to the Wende Museum whenever feasible, for example by citing the URL for the catalog record and noting “courtesy of the Wende Museum.”
-If you reference our collection in a publication, please contact us at research@wendemuseum.org so that we can track how our materials are being used and draw attention to your work.
-We request that scholars provide a link to an open-access version of their publications whenever feasible.
+Catalogue records (metadata) are available without restrictions.
+You are free to share and reuse text from catalogue records; we simply ask that you attribute it to the Wende Museum whenever possible — for example, by citing the URL for the record and noting “courtesy of the Wende Museum.”
+If you reference our collection in a publication, please contact us at research@wendemuseum.org so we can track how our materials are being used and highlight your work.
+We ask that scholars provide a link to an open-access version of their publications whenever possible.

 Takedown Policy

-The Wende Museum approaches provision of access to its collections with a commitment to ethical, well-intentioned practice.
-If you are concerned that you have found material on our website to which you hold the rights and for which you have not given permission, please contact us at catalog@wendemuseum.org.
-Upon request, we will remove material from public view while we address rights concerns.
+The Wende is committed to ethical, responsible practice in providing access to its collections.
+If you believe we have published material to which you hold rights and for which you have not given permission, please contact us at catalog@wendemuseum.org.
+We will remove the material from public view while we address the concern.

 Wende Museum Publications

-The intellectual property of publications by Wende Museum employees resides with the authors.
-The Wende maintains a policy that copies of scholarly publications created under the terms of an individual’s employment and referencing the Museum’s collections be made freely available, either on the museum’s website or the open-access portal of the publication, or both.
-The authors grant the Wende Museum a non-exclusive, irrevocable, worldwide license to make their scholarly products available, except where they have entered into an incompatible licensing agreement.
-The museum will work with publishers to break down barriers to open access.
+The intellectual property of publications by Wende Museum staff resides with the authors.
+The Wende maintains a policy that scholarly publications created in the course of employment and referencing the Museum’s collections be made freely available — either on the museum’s website, through the publication’s open-access portal, or both.
+Authors grant the Wende a non-exclusive, irrevocable, worldwide license to make their scholarly work available, except where an incompatible licensing agreement exists.
+The museum will work with publishers to support open access.

 Stay Connected